derb12/pybaselines/docs/algorithms/spline.rst

 corner_cutting (Corner-Cutting Method)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:func:`.corner_cutting` iteratively removes corner points and then creates
+:meth:`.corner_cutting` iteratively removes corner points and then creates
 a quadratic Bezier spline from the remaining points.
 Continuity between
 the individual Bezier curves is maintained by adding control points halfway
 between all but the first and last non-corner points.